Career and Professional Development Resources for FBEC Members

-Career and Professional Development Resources for FBEC Members and the BIPOC Community
+Career and Professional Development Resources for FBEC Members and BIPOC Employees

 On January 30, 2018, the Prime Minister of Canada acknowledged national support for the UN’s International Decade for People of African Descent, identifying for the first time the prevalence of anti-Black racism in Canadian society and identifying Black Canadians as a distinct group.
 The Federal Black Employee Caucus (FBEC) was established in response to a need expressed by Black federal public servants within the context of the public service renewal.
 To learn more about FBEC or to join, please contact them directly at http://fbec-cefn.ca/.